Joined May 23, 1987, as a euphonium player

 Director July 18, 2004-present

-As Director of “The President’s Own,” Col Colburn is music advisor to the White House, regularly conducts the Marine Band at the Executive Mansion, and directs the band at Presidential Inaugurations.
-He also serves as music director of Washington’s Gridiron Club, a position traditionally held by the Director of the Marine Band, and in 2006 was elected to the American Bandmasters Association.
+As Director of “The President’s Own,” Col Colburn was music adviser to the White House.
+He regularly conducted the Marine Band at the Executive Mansion and at all Presidential Inaugurations.
+He also served as music director of Washington, D.C.’s prestigious Gridiron Club, a position held by every Marine Band Director since John Philip Sousa, and is a member of the Alfalfa Club and the American Bandmaster’s Association.

-Col Colburn is deeply committed to seeking new works for “The President’s Own.”
-While Assistant Director, he facilitated the commissioning of David Rakowski’s Ten of a Kind, a work which was honored in 2002 as a finalist for the Pulitzer Prize in music.
-Col Colburn also has worked to expand the Marine Band’s educational outreach efforts by increasing master classes at schools throughout the nation during the band’s annual concert tour, and by initiating Music in the High Schools, a program that sends musicians from “The President’s Own” to perform in Washington, D.C., area high schools.
+As Director, Col Colburn attracted prominent guest conductors to the podium of “The President’s Own,” including Leonard Slatkin, José Serebrier, and renowned film composer John Williams.
+Col Colburn was deeply committed to seeking new works for the Marine Band, and was directly involved in commissions from composers David Rakowski (Ten of a Kind, Sibling Revelry, Cantina), David Chaitkin (Celebration), Melinda Wagner (Scamp), and Jennifer Higdon (Percussion Concerto), and Michael Gandolfi.
+Col Colburn worked to expand the Marine Band’s educational outreach efforts by increasing master classes at schools throughout the nation during the band’s annual concert tour, and by initiating Music in the High Schools, a program that sends musicians from “The President’s Own” to perform in Washington, D.C., area high schools